GodLobsterFan/CombatSorter/README.md

 # CombatSorter
-Simple relay override for the Kingdom of Loathing to sort your combat items and skills into categories.
+A simple relay override for the Kingdom of Loathing that sorts your combat items and skills into categories.

 To install, just run...